rodabt/vduckdb/README.md

 ## Changelog

+- 06/19/2023: Added column type identification.
+Breaking change: dropped `print_table` (use termtable if you need to print to stdout)
 - 06/09/2023: Fixed installation process and import reference.
 Bump to version 0.1.0
 - 06/07/2023: Added docs generator
 - 05/28/2023: Added instructions for libduckdb on Linux